tylergross97/pdx_somatic_variant_calling/README.md

 ## Testing

-Must have nf-test installed in your environment
+Must have gsutil, nf-test and docker installed in your environment

 Much of the testing data is too large to host on github.
 For this reason, it is stored in a [google bucket](https://console.cloud.google.com/storage/browser/pdx_somatic_testing_data;tab=objects?inv=1&invt=Ab3WEA&prefix=&forceOnObjectsSortingFiltering=false) and is approximately 1.3GB.
 To download this data to the appropriate directories (where the test scripts expect them to be), run the following bash command: